Roles, responsibilities and duties within the Board – at a glance summary

-The Board met 12 times during 2018, to discuss the latest operating and financial information, key strategic items and other topics requiring discussion or decision.
-The Board meeting agenda is structured to ensure that sufficient time is given to each item under consideration.
-During the year there is ample opportunity for the Chairman to meet with the Non-Executive Directors without the Executive Directors being present, should this be deemed appropriate.
-In addition, Non-Executive Directors have substantial contact between meetings and also endeavour to regularly visit operating locations to review operations first-hand and meet with the wider employee base.
+The Board met nine times during 2019 to discuss the latest operating and financial information, key strategic items and other topics requiring discussion or decision.
+Board papers are issued where possible, a week prior to each meeting to allow adequate consideration of the matters to be discussed.
+The Board’s meeting agenda is structured to ensure that sufficient time is given to each item under consideration.
+The Chairman holds meetings of the Non-Executive Directors without the Executive Directors being present on the day of each board meeting and they have additionally met once during 2019.
+The Non-Executive Directors have also met without the Chairman or the Executive Directors present, led by the Senior Independent Director.

-A record of Directors’ attendance at Board meetings held during 2018 is set out below.
+A record of Directors’ attendance at scheduled Board meetings held during 2019 is set out below.
 Committee meeting attendance is given in the relevant Committee reports.

-*Tony Judge was unable to attend one Board meeting due to personal reasons
+1 Andrew Eastgate was unable to attend one Board meeting due to a prior commitment.

 Procedures are maintained by the Board whereby potential conflicts of interests are reviewed regularly.
 These procedures have been designed so that the Board may be reasonably assured that any potential situation where a Director may have a direct or indirect interest which may conflict, or may possibly conflict, with the interests of the Group are identified and, where appropriate, dealt with in accordance with the Companies Act 2006 and the Company’s Articles of Association.
 The Board has not had to deal with any conflict during the period.